 Unsurprising then, that with left over Angel Food cake following our annual post-Christmas bake, it seemed right to create an Angel Trifle.
 But this strawberry trifle is just one among many trifle options created and devoured at GFHQ.

 A trip over to the Desserts & Trifles Index reveals an array of drool-worthy options.
-From easy Banoffee Trifle or traditional coffee-infused Tiramisu, to a choice of Lemon and Berry, seasonal Pear and Ginger and even a decadent Nutella Trifle (which goes way beyond the jarred stuff).
+From easy Banoffee Trifle or traditional coffee-infused Tiramisu Trifle, to a choice of Lemon and Berry, seasonal Pear and Ginger and even a decadent Nutella Trifle (which goes way beyond the jarred stuff).
 And for more fruitiness, we have a Boozy Orange Trifle, a Raspberry-Lemon Drizzle Trifle and even a Black Forest version.
 We even have our own home-made Trifle Sponges.